-Monitoring computer systems had been always important.
-It helped us know the system’s health, identify problems, and even to forecast them.
+Monitoring computer systems has always been important.
+It helps us know the system’s health, identify problems, and even to forecast them.

-Today, monitoring has become more and more significant because of several reasons:
+Today, monitoring has become more and more significant for several reasons:

-- The cloud (or cheap memory) enables us to monitor and archive almost anything forever.
+- The cloud (or cheap memory) enables us to monitor and archive almost anything, and forever.

-- The systems had become much more complicated, consists of a lot of moving parts such as VM’s, dockers, databases, services, you name it.
+- The systems have become much more complicated.
+They consist of a lot of moving parts such as VM’s, dockers, databases, services, you name it.

 - IoT had come into our life with large amount of devices that we would like to track.

-- Data analysis had evolved, enable us to get much more that only taking care of the system stability and health, it can help us understand our customers needs, identify the trends, classify our customers and more.
+- Data analysis had evolved, enabling us to get much more than just taking care of the system’s stability and health.
+It can help us understand our customers’ needs, identify trends, classify our customers, and more.

 What is monitoring?